-The School of Public Health does not order textbooks in bulk from the SUNY Downstate bookstore, as the majority of students order them on-line.
-Students are therefore, advised to order textbooks on-line or at their local bookstores.
+The School of Public Health textbooks are available for purchase at the SUNY Downstate bookstore.
+Students also have the option to order them on-line.
 A booklist will be made available to students on the SPH website sixty (60) days prior to the start of the semester to ensure that students have ample time to purchase textbooks prior to the start of the semester.